Back to blog

 Chrome extension overlays scoring directly in Docs.
 WordPress plugin enables in-CMS optimization.

-Surfer SEO excels at on-page content optimization.
-The platform analyzes top-ranking pages for any keyword and provides specific, actionable recommendations for content length, keyword density, NLP terms, heading structure, and image count.
+Surfer SEO excels at on-page content optimization, analyzing top-ranking pages for any keyword and returning specific recommendations for content length, keyword density, NLP terms, heading structure, and image count.
 According to G2 reviews (4.8/5 from 530+ reviews), users consistently praise the Content Editor as the standout feature.
-Beyond raw scoring, what makes the Content Editor effective in practice is the feedback loop it creates: writers see their score change in real time as they add NLP terms, restructure headings, or expand sections.
-This gamification of optimization drives measurably better on-page SEO without requiring writers to understand the underlying algorithms.

 Surfer SEO Content Editor: real-time optimization scoring